rune/rune/docs/src/pages/faq.md

 ### How Does Rune Make Money / Stay Alive?

-We're working hard and will soon have ways for you to earn money on your game on Rune.
+We'll soon provide ways for you as a game developer to earn money on your game on Rune.
 When you start making revenue, we will take a small piece of it to cover server and development costs.

 ### Do You Host Game Jams?